 This year, go beyond static images.
 Video has become an increasingly important medium in the social media space.
 Using video increases the feeling of transparency and authenticity — something today’s audiences are craving from brands.

 Don’t reject the prospect of video just because you feel you can’t afford a video production agency.
-There are a variety of video capturing programs (and platforms) available for any budget.
+There are a variety of video capturing programs, social media video marketing guides, and platforms available for any budget.
 Got a smartphone?
 Use it to take some fun footage of what goes on behind the scenes at your company, then embed these videos in your social media feed.
 In fact, a low-budget video can make your brand look very down-to-earth.

 Wherever possible, push to invest in video content in 2019 — as a medium, it’s only going to get bigger from here.